Discover my current regimen (since August 2015) more info

 • Rash

-These are often temporary and resolve with continued use.
-But always inform your physician of any reactions.
+These side effects are often temporary and may resolve with continued use.
+Always report any reactions to your doctor.

-Oral ketoconazole has been associated with rare liver toxicity.
-However, topical ketoconazole has not shown this risk when used properly.
+Oral ketoconazole has been linked to rare cases of liver toxicity.
+However, topical ketoconazole, when used correctly, has not shown this risk.

-One review looked at 23 years of adverse event reports and found only 8 cases linking topical ketoconazole to liver issues.
-All involved improper use, misdosing or accidental ingestion [].
+A review of 23 years of adverse event reports found only 8 cases possibly linking topical ketoconazole to liver issues.
+All of these involved improper use, incorrect dosing, or accidental ingestion [].

-Always consult a doctor before using ketoconazole while pregnant or nursing.
-There is limited safety data, but no evidence of birth defects.
-Potential risks should be weighed against benefits [1].
+Consult your physician before using ketoconazole if you are pregnant or breastfeeding.
+Safety data is limited, but there is no evidence of birth defects.
+Potential risks should be discussed with your doctor in relation to the benefits [1].

-For some individuals, topical ketoconazole provokes allergic reactions or contact dermatitis.
-Patch testing on a small skin area for 24-48 hours can identify sensitivity before using on large affected regions [1].
+Some individuals may experience allergic reactions or contact dermatitis from topical ketoconazole.
+Patch testing on a small area of skin for 24-48 hours can help identify sensitivity before broader use [1].

-• Ketoconazole is a topical antifungal medication that can help manage troublesome seborrheic dermatitis outbreaks.
+• Ketoconazole is an effective topical antifungal medication for managing seborrheic dermatitis outbreaks.

-• Typical dosing is a 1-2% ketoconazole preparation applied to affected areas 2-3 times per week on an ongoing basis.
+• Standard treatment involves applying a 1-2% ketoconazole product to affected areas 2-3 times weekly for ongoing management.

-Seborrheic dermatitis is a troublesome skin condition that often requires long-term treatment to manage symptoms and prevent recurring flares.
-For many sufferers, incorporating topical ketoconazole provides much-needed relief from itch, redness and stubborn dandruff.
-Used properly alongside other medications and natural therapies, ketoconazole can be a safe, effective option for taming seborrheic dermatitis outbreaks.
-Have an open discussion with your dermatologist to develop the optimal treatment plan for your individual needs and goals.
+Seborrheic dermatitis is a chronic skin condition that often requires long-term management to control symptoms and prevent recurring flare-ups.
+For many, topical ketoconazole offers significant relief from itching, redness, and dandruff.
+When used correctly, in combination with other treatments and natural approaches, ketoconazole can be a safe and effective option for managing seborrheic dermatitis.
+Discuss your individual needs with your dermatologist to create the best treatment strategy for you.

 Book Extract